mrDarcyMurphy/is/test/README.md

+# To Test `is` in your Browser

+There's an `index.html` and `index.min.html` in the test folder.
+For now, they load the lib so you can work with it.
+Eventually they'll have the full suite attached.

+Ideally, open index.html and watch it fly.

 # Complete Set of Test Values

 assert.equal(false, is.whatever(x), 'x should be false')
 assert.equal(true , is.whatever(x), 'x should be true')